philippekocher/polytempoWeb/README.md

 ## Using PolytempoWeb in a local network

-1. Download Node.js from [https://nodejs.org](https://nodejs.org) and run the installer.
+Download Node.js from [https://nodejs.org](https://nodejs.org) and run the installer.

-2. cd into the 'server' directory and execute the following command
+cd into the 'server' directory and execute the following command:

     npm install

-3. Put all your polytempo files in the folder 'files'
+Put all your polytempo files in the folder 'files'

-4. Start the server
+Start the server:

     npm start

-5. In the terminal, the server indicates the IP address at which it is running.
+In the terminal, the server indicates the IP address at which it is running.
 To access PolytempoApp from any device connected to the local network, enter this IP address in a web browser.

-6. Stop the server with ctrl+c
+Stop the server with ctrl+c